sepia-victor/sepia-victor/CODE_OF_CONDUCT.md

 - Keep features/task small (around a day per task)
 - Weekends are good for bug-fixing and polish- NOT new features
 - Respect the master
+- Code unto others, as you would code unto yourself